 - Risk is low to very low in travelers and depends on the time of year and itinerary.
-The risk is 10 times greater in Africa than it is in South America.
+Risk is 10 times greater in Africa than it is in South America.

-- Symptoms are of an influenza-like illness with fever, which may progress to black vomiting, upper abdominal pain, and bleeding.
+- Symptoms include fever, chills, and muscle aches, which may progress to vomiting, upper abdominal pain, jaundice (yellow eyes and skin), and bleeding.

-- Consequences of infection in unimmunized travelers include jaundice, coma, shock, organ failure, and death in up to 90% of those infected.
+- Consequences of infection in unvaccinated travelers include mental confusion, coma, shock, and multiple-organ failure; death may occur in up to 90% of those infected.

-- Prevention includes wearing long sleeves and long pants and observing personal protective measures against mosquito bites.
+- Prevention includes wearing long sleeves and long pants as well as observing personal protective measures effective against mosquito bites.

-- YF vaccine is a live virus given as a single dose at least 10 days prior to travel (for personal protection or to meet an entry requirement).
+- YF vaccine is given as a single dose at least 10 days prior to travel (for personal protection or to meet an entry requirement).
 Some YF-free countries may require vaccination only for travelers coming from another country with risk of YF transmission.

-- Vaccine side effects are most commonly local reactions.
-Serious side effects are rare but include brain inflammation in young children, neurological reactions, and multiple organ dysfunction (first time vaccinees only, especially those 60 years and older).
+- Vaccine side effects are most commonly injection-site reactions.
+Serious side effects are rare but may include brain inflammation in young children, neurological reactions, and multiple-organ dysfunction (first time vaccinees only, mainly persons 60 years and older).

-- Duration of vaccine protection is long term; a booster dose for personal protection is recommended every 10 years only for persons who will be visiting high-risk areas, travel frequently to risk areas, or may have had an inadequate response to a previous YF vaccination.
+- Duration of vaccine protection is long-term; a booster dose for personal protection is recommended every 10 years only for persons who will be visiting a high-risk area, travel frequently to risk areas, or may have had an inadequate response to a previous YF vaccination.

-Yellow fever virus (YFV) is transmitted to humans through the bite of mosquitoes that become infected when they acquire the virus from infected monkeys or infected humans.
-These mosquitoes remain infectious for life (2-4 months) and are aggressive biters.
+YF virus (YFV) is mainly transmitted to humans through the bite of infected mosquitoes that previously acquired the virus by ingesting a blood meal from infected monkeys or infected humans.
+These mosquitoes, which are aggressive biters, become infectious 4 to 18 days later and remain infectious for life (approximately 2-4 months).
 Infected humans then transmit the virus back to mosquitoes that bite them.